R4DDER5/CZ/new-project-scope.md

 #### Candidate Auditing

-Candidates will need to be audited need to discuss this part with ADAM and whether it is still required
+Candidates will need to be audited.
+Currently this is done via group management, this can improved....
+The whole idea of candidate auditing depends on stages - this has been handled via groups, layering?
+Candidate auditing = stages of progress in the candidate cycle
+Use forms in this part of the process this will change the game.
+The questions are the same as screening - they will all need some type of form element - text, checkbox, select from list The diifference is entirely due to progress,

 ### PROJECT TASKS
+bo
 __1. Determine System Framework__
 Decide which architecture will used and give future proof etc etc. The options that have been considered are Private VPS or AWS.
 There is now further consideration on using a complete framework options are, codeignitor, NodeJS and Laravel.
 __2. Setup Working Environments__